Sanjay-George/nick-name-generator/README.md

 **Although, I appreciate suggestions to improve the architecture or code.
 Please create an issue or a PR for the same**

 ### Next steps 🪜
-1. Create a simple front end
-2. Deploy on public cloud.
+1. Deploy on public cloud (self or managed k8s)
+2. CI/CD pipeline to deploy on creation of tag
+3. Blue green deployment
+4. Unit tests within the pipeline